adelpro/benyahia-openAI/README.md

 **n**
 (integer, Optional, Defaults to 1)

-How many image to generate for each prompt.
+How many images to generate for each prompt.

 **size**

 (string, optional, Default to '256x256', possible values '256x256' '512x512' '1024x1024')

-size of generated images
+The size of generated images